A quick proof of the classification of real Lie superalgebras: Introduction

 The real form is defined as a real Lie superalgebra such that its complexification is the original complex Lie superalgebra.
 It can be seen easily that every standard real form is naturally associated to an antilinear involutive automorphism of the complex Lie superalgebra.

-The classification of real semisimple Lie algebras will use maximally compact and split Cartan subalgebras, The Vogan diagram is based on the classification of maximally compact Cartan subalgebras.

-Recently similar work has been done using Vogan superdiagrams to classify the real forms of contragradient Lie superalgebras\cite{chuah:vsuper}, where the extended Dynkin diagrams of Lie superalgebra is used.
-But our method uses the ordinary Dynkin diagram as done by Knapp\cite{Knapp:Lie groups}.
+The classification of real semisimple Lie algebras will use maximally compact and split Cartan subalgebras.
+The Vogan diagram is based on the classification of maximally compact Cartan subalgebras.
+Recently similar work has been done using Vogan superdiagrams to classify the real forms of contragradient Lie superalgebras \cite{chuah:vsuper}, where the extended Dynkin diagrams of Lie superalgebra is used.
+But our method uses the ordinary Dynkin diagram as done by Knapp \cite{Knapp:Lie groups}.
 In this article we construct all the real forms of Lie superalgebras by Vogan diagrams.